|

 About you | Ko wai koe

-To be successful in this role, you will have:
+To be successful in this role, you will bring:

-As a professional member of staff at AUT, you’ll help keep us moving forward.
+As a professional member of staff at AUT, you'll help keep us moving forward.
 From improving our services and streamlining our systems to supporting the experiences of students and staff across our campuses.
-By working collaboratively, solving problems and driving practical improvements, you’ll play a vital role in helping us operate smoothly, raise our profile, and evolve what we do every day.
+By working collaboratively, solving problems and driving practical improvements, you'll play a vital role in helping us operate smoothly, raise our profile, and evolve what we do, every day.

-You will bring an open, engaging, and collaborative approach, with the flexibility to respond to changing requirements, and actively contribute to a positive and collegial environment.
-You will demonstrate cultural humility, awareness, and respect when engaging with indigenous peoples and culturally diverse communities.
-Experience supporting indigenous, equity, or inclusion-focused initiatives is highly desirable.
+You will bring an open, engaging and collaborative approach, with the flexibility to respond to changing requirements and actively contribute to a positive and collegial environment.
+You will demonstrate cultural humility, awareness and respect when engaging with indigenous peoples and culturally diverse communities.
+Experience supporting indigenous, equity, or inclusion focused initiatives is highly desirable.

 What we offer | Ngā āhuatanga kei a mātou